Native Parser

 2 bytes: Characters within theBMPrange (U+0000toU+FFFF, excluding surrogate pairs).4 bytes: Characters beyond theBMP(U+10000toU+10FFFF), using two16-bit units (called surrogate pairs).

-UTF-16 is not compatible with ascii because ascii characters require 2 bytes in UTF-16.
-However, both utf-8 and utf-16 can treat each character of ascii as one unit.
+UTF-16 is not compatible with ASCII because ASCII characters require 2 bytes in UTF-16.
+However, both UTF-8 and UTF-16 can treat each ASCII character as one unit.

 Encoding Efficiency: